 Thirteen employees in Yokohama, Japan had a STEM (science, technology, engineering and math) workshop focused on semiconductors for children from challenged families.
 With five volunteers from a local college, the employees taught seven children the basics of conductors and insulators and showed them the microworld of integrated circuits through a microscope.
 Seventeen employees helped to prepare the office for the workshop, which KLA Japan has hosted for five years.

-Shanghai, China: Volunteerism Focuses on the Environment
+Shenzhen, China: Volunteerism Focuses on the Environment

 Milpitas, California: Employees Support Local Youth, Schools and Families in Need